apache/doris-website/versioned_docs/version-2.0/admin-manual/query-admin/sql-interception.md

 SQL block rule CRUD
 - create SQL block rule,For more creation syntax see[CREATE SQL BLOCK RULE](../sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-SQL-BLOCK-RULE.md)
-    - sql：Regex pattern，Special characters need to be translated, "NULL" by default
+    - sql: Regex pattern, Special characters need to be translated, "NULL" by default
     - sqlHash: Sql hash value, Used to match exactly, We print it in fe.audit.log, This parameter is the only choice between sql and sql, "NULL" by default
     - partition_num: Max number of partitions will be scanned by a scan node, 0L by default
     - tablet_num: Max number of tablets will be scanned by a scan node, 0L by default
     - cardinality: An inaccurate number of scan rows of a scan node, 0L by default
     - global: Whether global(all users)is in effect, false by default
-    - enable：Whether to enable block rule，true by default
+    - enable: Whether to enable block rule, true by default
 ```sql
 CREATE SQL_BLOCK_RULE test_rule
 PROPERTIES(